 • BudgetUS$65 million

 This three-story mass timber and steel hybrid health facility comes with residential care areas, offices, and therapy support spaces.
+Softly curving one-story structures seamlessly connect an outpatient clinic and program with a 16-bed residential program and accompanying amenities.
 Mass timber is used for the primary framing, establishing a balance between structural function and beauty.
 Exposed interior timber finishing emulates the oak trees surrounding the facility on this 10-acre site while simultaneously, expansive glazing extends people’s connections with the outdoors.
-Additionally, the optimization of multi-sensory integration and treatment of weather and seasonal changes helps with minimizing the building’s carbon footprint.

 This new facility is a commitment to its Monterey community – bringing together a safe environment to address adolescent behaviour and mental health issues through the principles set forth by the Community Hospital of the Monterey Peninsula.